adamzman/NodeRed_Niagara_Obix_Node/README.md

 3. Open the baja module from the palette.
 4. Insert the HTTPBasicScheme `(baja -> AuthenticationSchemes -> WebServicesSchemes)` into the Authentication Service in the Services folder `(Config -> Services -> AuthenticationService -> Authentication Schemes)`.
    ![HTTPBasicSetup](https://github.com/adamz0210/NodeRed_Niagara_Obix_Node/blob/master/HTTPBasicSetup.jpg?raw=true "HTTPBasicSetup")
-5. Create a new user with an admin role, and select the HTTPBasicScheme for the Authentication Scheme Name.
+5. Create a new user with an assigned role (role must have correct permissions to read/write to any points or histories), and select the HTTPBasicScheme for the Authentication Scheme Name.
    ![UserSetup](https://github.com/adamz0210/NodeRed_Niagara_Obix_Node/blob/master/UserSetup.jpg?raw=true "UserSetup")

 # Nodes